nicholaswmin/automap/README.md

 }
 ```

-for example, this won't work:
+The above works because:

+- The `Building` has an `id` set to a unique value
-> cannot be entirely constructed by calling `new` and passing it's JSON.
+- The `Building` can be entirely reconstructed by calling
+  `new Building(json)` and  passing it's JSON
+- The `flats` array is replaced with a `List` type

+... but the example below won't work:

 ```js
 class Building {